 Multiple Editors

-If there are multiple editors there likely needs to be an approval process of edits, although this could be combersome.
+If there are multiple editors there likely needs to be an approval process of edits, although this could be cumbersome.
 Ideally if the wiki grows to have enough valuable resources then the more people that contribute the better.
 This is a long term goal of the project.

 Future Proofing and Avoiding Software Lock-In